 A Local TNR Program with an International Impact

 Operation Catnip is a community-centered project dedicated to elevating the status of cats in society.
 Fierce loyalty to our mission of helping as many cats as possible has resulted in a model program that has been duplicated in many other communities.
 Veterinarians and program managers from across the country visit to learn our methods to improve existing TNR programs or implement their own.
-Our veterinarians serve as informed and knowledgeable resources, and they have been invited to teach at conferences on four continents and have traveled as far as the Galapagos Islands to provide veterinary care for needy animals.
+Our veterinarians serve as informed and knowledgeable resources, have taught at conferences on four continents, and have traveled as far as the Galapagos Islands to provide veterinary care for needy animals.

 Training Tomorrow’s Healers

 As budding surgeons and anesthesiologists, veterinary students have a lot of talent to share.
 Our students are passionate about helping animals.
-Volunteering with Operation Catnip under the watchful eye of a master surgeon gives these future veterinarians a first-hand look at the cat overpopulation problem and teaches them what a critical role they can play in solving it.
-They graduate with a remarkable sense of altruism and become leading advocates for animal welfare across the country.
+Volunteering with Operation Catnip, under the watchful eye of a master surgeon coach, gives these future veterinarians a first-hand look at the cat overpopulation problem and teaches them what a critical role they play in the solution.
+These students graduate with a remarkable sense of altruism and become leading advocates for animal welfare across the country.
 In this way, Operation Catnip helps cats not just in our local community, but far beyond Florida as well.